VersusCenter

 Creatine

-A naturally occurring compound that increases phosphocreatine stores in muscles, enhancing ATP regeneration during high-intensity exercise.
-Requires consistent use over weeks to build effective levels.
+A naturally occurring compound that increases phosphocreatine stores in muscles, enhancing ATP regeneration for sustained strength and power output.
+Requires weeks of consistent use to see effects.

 Typical Dose